What’s on Your List for Retirement Living?

 Ask the communities you’re considering about their employee turnover and employee and resident satisfaction scores — those factors can tell you a lot about the staff and service they provide.

 Your everyday surroundings matter more than you might think.
-If you think about your life now and know you’d miss the warm ocean breeze outside your window in the morning — or the luxury of an early tee time before the course gets too crowded — you know that’s a consideration that belongs on your list.
+If you think about your life now and know you’d miss the sound of birds outside your window in the morning — or the luxury of an early tee time before the course gets too crowded — you know that’s a consideration that belongs on your list.

 So, what amenities do you want just beyond your front door?